 When to Get Help

-Some students thrive with self-study.
-Others need structured support.
-There is no shame in either approach — what matters is honest assessment of what is working.
+Some students thrive with self-study while others need structured support — there is no shame in either approach, and what matters is honest assessment of what is actually working.

 Signs that additional help might be needed: